 3. My Mental Health Has Improved

 As highlighted earlier, alcohol directly affects your moods and brain functionality.
 It is a depressant that interferes with the balance of chemicals in the brain, which is the cause of most mental illnesses.

 While people turn to liquor to boost their moods, in the long term, it has adverse effects on brain chemistry.
 So as much as it can provide pleasurable effects, it is an unpredictable chemical.
 Instead of experiencing the happy go lucky feeling, you may end up with an adverse emotional reaction and whatever you were trying to mask, may heighten.

 Over the last couple of years, my mental health has been a crucial factor for me, and I go to great lengths to protect it by watching what adversely affects it, be it people, situations, or lifestyles.
+Alcohol is an enemy to mental health.
 I ensure to stay away from what doesn’t serve it, so I am mindful of the amount of alcohol I introduce into my body and know my limit.